jinwentay/capstone-just-dance/README.md

 <br>

 ## How to start application
+1. yarn install in both the client and server directory to download all the node modules
-1. yarn start in client directory
+2. yarn start in client directory
-2. yarn start in server directory
+3. yarn start in server directory
 **Take note: As the backend database is connected to AWS RDS, you may not have the security permissions to read/write to the database